Cuckoo Line: Preservation

 A footpath and cycleway known as The Cuckoo Trail runs uses much of the former railway between Polegate and Heathfield.
 Polegate retains a railway station, albeit on a different site to that formerly used by Cuckoo Line trains, whilst the site of the station in Hailsham is now occupied by a housing estate and a public car park.
-Hellingly station, (used in the 1964 film, 'Smokescreen (film)'), survives, as a private residence.
-At Horam the platforms are preserved including a nameboard.
-Heathfield station building is now a shop selling kitchen utensils but the site of the platforms is now occupied by industrial units.
+Hellingly station (used in the 1964 film Smokescreen) survives as a private residence.
+At Horam sections of the platforms are preserved including a nameboard.
+Heathfield station building is now a cafe but the site of the platforms is now occupied by industrial units.
 At Mayfield the station building survives as a private residence but the trackbed has now been removed and replaced by the A267 Mayfield bypass.
 Rotherfield and Mark Cross station is a private residence.

 Soon after closure of the Eridge to Tunbridge Wells West section, a preservation society was formed with the intention of reinstating the passenger service on the line.
 The Tunbridge Wells and Eridge Railway Preservation Society (TWERPS) acquired the line in March 1996 and by December 1996 had started to run a steam-hauled passenger service along part of the route.
 The line has been marketed as the Spa Valley Railway and it has gradually extended services with the most recent section to Eridge opening on 25 March 2011.

 In January 2019, Campaign for Better Transport released a report identifying the line was listed as Priority 2 for reopening.
 Priority 2 is for those lines which require further development or a change in circumstances (such as housing developments).